Shreshth-mehra/Obsidian-TV-Tracker/README.md

 # Attribution

 This product uses the TMDB API but is not endorsed or certified by TMDB.
-You will have to obtain your own personal TMDB API to use this plugin.The TMDB API is used for fetching all necessary details about each title including but not limited to Official title, psoter, Cast members, Genre, Avg rating, Popularity etc.
+You will have to obtain your own personal TMDB API to use this plugin.The TMDB API is used for fetching all necessary details about each title including but not limited to Official title, poster, Cast members, Genre, Avg rating, Popularity etc.
 ![TMDB_Logo](https://www.themoviedb.org/assets/2/v4/logos/v2/blue_square_2-d537fb228cf3ded904ef09b136fe3fec72548ebc1fea3fbbd1ad9e36364db38b.svg)